jarum3/discordBot325-Finished/README.md

 Additionally, [This ESLint file](.eslintrc.json) lists out rules for formatting when pushing code, I'd recommend using some automatic linter to ensure those rules are followed.
 In cases where rules are manually disabled by-file or by-line, please include justification for why this needs to be done next to the disabling comment.
 For Visual Studio Code, make sure to include "typescript" under your "eslint.validate" settings.

 # Getting started

+## Quickstart
+To run this bot, it should be as easy as running ``npm install`` inside the root project directory, then ``npm run start``.
+Please run the /help command once it's started for usage details.

 ## Typescript details
 To compile this bot, use [This guide](https://www.typescripttutorial.net/typescript-tutorial/setup-typescript/) to get started with a typescript compiler on your system, then run tsc in the root directory.
 After this, copy .env files (described below) into the build directory.
 Alternatively, you can use ts-node as described in the guide above.
 These are also combined into scripts start (for ts-node) and start-prod (for a full compile and run.)